juni 13 - 20. juni 2024

 This week was really incredibly great!
 Very nice program, nice with both a lot of sailng and ocean - and the possibility to climb some mountains.
 The split into cabins, watches etc. worked well.
 Our skipper was skilled and sympathic, and he managed to include all of us and balance our wishes and requests as we went along.
 Well done!
 Got so fan of the whole trip that I’m considering moving to Lofoten some day!

-We meet at 16:00.
+We meet at 16:00 at the dock in Henningsvær.
 Check-in and go through the program and safety procedures onboard.
 In the evening we make dinner, get to know the boat and crew, and prepare for sail.
 If we are ready and the winds are good, we try to start sailing this first night already.

 Day 2: Raftsundet and Trollfjorden

-After breakfast we sail towards Trollfjorden and Rafstundet, past Lille Molla, Store Molla, and Digermulen.
+After breakfast we sail towards Trollfjorden and Rafstundet.
 Lunch in Trollfjord will be nice!
 This fjord is very well-known for the steep mountains that shoot down into the narrow fjord below.
 Those who wish can walk up to Trollfjordhytta and feel the “troll atmosphere” in Trollheim, while those who prefer to have a campfire on the beach can do that instead.
 We overnight at the pier in Trollfjorden or at anchor amongst the islands of Rafstundet.

 After a chill morning with a good breakfast onboard we set sail and navigate around Store Molla and Lille Molla and to the small and venerable whale hunting Island Skrova, which lies amongst the islands in Vestfjorden.
 On Skrova we go ashore and try to summit the little mountaintop with it’s impressive views of the “Lofoten wall” in the west, all of Vestfjorden, and Hamarøy and Steigen in the east.
-In the afternoon we sail from Skrova to Henningsvær, one of the best harbors in Lofoten.
-This place is very lively in the summer, and we can choose to stay overnight in the harbor or find an anchorage just outside the town.
-We of course go to shore and explore.
-Nusfjord is also surrounded by high mountains, so those of us who are interested can go for a climb.
-In the evening we have dinner at Restaurant Karoline, one of the better places to eat in Lofoten.
-There is also a fun pub where we can have a few rounds before we sleep Nusfjord for the night.
+Skrova is also known for its good restaurants for a whale beef and its beautiful beaches, so we will probably have a great evening here!

 Day 4: Sailing to the northside of Lofoten and Unstad surfing beach